Don’t drink and drive: how many times have we heard those words but tossed them aside?

 BAC is the percentage of your bloodstream that has alcohol in it.
 Therefore, a BAC of .08 means that .08% of your blood is comprised of alcohol.
 The number of adult beverages it takes to get your bloodstream to .08% alcohol depends on several factors, including weight, health, metabolism, gender, medication intake, and even the day of the week.
 That’s right – two glasses of wine may only get you to a .06 BAC on Monday, but the same consumption will get you to .09 on Tuesday.

-And since a “glass of wine” is 5 fluid ounces, a single glass is approximately 1/3rd of a standard cup.
+Since a “glass of wine” is 5 fluid ounces, a single glass is approximately 1/3rd of a standard cup.
 So, if you sally up to the bar and receive a glass filled to the brim, you’re consuming three drinks, not one.
 That’s right, a single glass of wine can make you legally drunk.

 So the next time you’re out for “a few drinks,” don’t take the risk.
 Set up alternative transportation, such as a taxi service, and don’t let one glass of wine lead to a drunk driving charge or worse – the loss of someone’s life.